ABedychaj/CondDiffAE/README.md

 ## License

-This project is released under the MIT License.
+This project is released under the Apache License.
 See LICENSE file for details.

 ## Acknowledgments